noccy80/Argent/Readme.md

 ## Notes

-I try not to push anything to this master branch if the software isn't running, but I'm not making any guarantees.
+We try not to push anything to this master branch if the software isn't running, but I'm not making any guarantees.
 As mentioned above, this software is presented as-is.
 It's open source so you can fix anything you find broken and hopefully tell me about it so I can work it into the main branch.
 My email address is listed here.
 This isn't the most organized programming team in the history of programming teams, but hopefully I can be somewhat available.

+## A note to contributors

+This applies to you if you have rights to push to this repo.

+If you are going to do some work, be sure to keep it in your own branch and merge upstream to master when it's running.
+Please don't merge to master if your copy of the repo doesn't run.
+Also, please put your name or handle in the names of your branches.
+This allows us to look at each others' code and execute/debug it without losing our own code.
+It also can be used to let us know what you're doing with the code.
+A branch called 'gradysghost-mod-logging' would indicate that I (GradysGhost) am working on a logging module.
+One of these days when I get bugtracking organized, 'gradysghost-1234' might indicate that I'm working on bug 1234.